ibog1/v-server-setup/README.md

 **Procedure:**

-- Copy your public key to the server user's `authorized_keys` if not present.
+- Copy your public key to the server user's `authorized_keys` if not present:
+    - ssh-copy-id `username@your.server.address`
+    - or manually copy the contents of your `.pub` file into `~/.ssh/authorized_keys` on the server.
 - Edit SSH daemon configuration file `/etc/ssh/sshd_config`:
     - `PubkeyAuthentication yes`
     - `PasswordAuthentication no`